-6 Essential Dress Shopping Tips for Mothers of the Bride and Groom
+6 Essential Dress Shopping Tips for Mom

 2. Start Early

-3. Consider Their Colors
+3. Consider the Wedding Colors

-5. Think About the Logistics
+5. Consider Logistics

-6. Coordinate With Your Future In-Law
+6. Coordinate With Your Future Mother-in-Law

-It's a bit old-fashioned, but traditionally, the mother-of-the-bride picks her outfit first, setting the tone for what the mother-of-the-groom will wear.
+It's a bit old-fashioned, but traditionally, the mother of the bride picks her outfit first, setting the tone for what the mother of the groom will wear.
 Nowadays though, who buys first doesn't really matter as much, as long as both women are comfortable and feel great in what they decide to wear.
-You and your future in-law don't have to match, but you should make sure your looks don't clash.
-Have a conversation to get a sense of what the other plans on wearing (talk about sleeve and hem length, neckline, color and style).
-If you get along well you may even want to go shopping together to offer each other style advice and make sure you find looks that coordinate nicely, or alternatively the bride could go shopping with each of you separately and relay any guidelines.
-If you discover you both want to wear the same color, choose different shades of the hue for an easy compromise.
+Your mom and your future in-law don't have to match, but you should make sure their looks don't clash.
+Encourage them to have a conversation to get a sense of what the other plans on wearing (talk about sleeve and hem length, neckline, color and style).
+And if they get along well they may even want to go shopping together to offer each other style advice and make sure they find looks that coordinate nicely, or alternatively you could go shopping with each of them separately and relay any guidelines.
+If you discover they both want to wear the same color, choose different shades of the hue for an easy compromise.